-To address and assist students in transitioning to the role of health service psychologist in professional psychology, behavioral and professional performance will be reviewed early in their matriculation.
+To assist students in transitioning to the role of health service psychologist, behavioral and professional performance will be reviewed early in their matriculation.
 Faculty will begin within the first semester to monitor these areas of functioning.
-They may identify problems in their students' functioning, provide constructive feedback to them, and /or discuss concerns with faculty in order to determine the need for remediation or follow-up.
+They may identify problems in their students' functioning, provide constructive feedback to them, and /or discuss concerns with the DAA in order to determine the need for remediation or follow-up.

-To identify and remediate early in the training sequence student behavioral, professional, personal, and/or interpersonal problems that may impede attainment of the competencies required to complete the program and enter the profession, the faculty will meet twice annually to identify any students with such problems and develop remediation plans for them.
+To identify and remediate early in the training sequence student behavioral, professional, personal, and/or interpersonal problems that may impede attainment of the competencies required to complete the program and enter the profession, the faculty will meet twice annually to identify any students with such problems and develop remediation plans for them when necessary.
 Such meetings will take place at the end of the first and second semesters of the first year.
 On these two occasions, faculty members who have taught, supervised and/or mentored first year students will convene a meeting chaired by the Director of Academic Affairs.
-A list of first year students will be read and faculty will discuss any concerns that have arisen in their interactions with any one of these students.
-The faculty member or members who express concerns about a particular student will discuss and agree on the necessity, appropriateness and content of a remediation plan that will be presented to and discussed with that student by the Director of Academic Affairs and/or the Director of Clinical Training, and, if necessary, one of the faculty members who raised the concern(s) in a separate meeting.
+Faculty will discuss any concerns that have arisen in their interactions with any one of these students.
+The faculty member or members who express concerns about a particular student will discuss and agree on the necessity, appropriateness and content of a remediation plan.
 When deemed to be necessary, a written plan that includes remediation steps, how and when their efficacy will be assessed, and the consequences of not meeting one or more of these steps will be developed, discussed with and signed by the student, and placed in his/her training file.
+This meeting will include the Director of Academic Affairs, Director of Clinical Training and the student.

 At the second student review meeting of the academic year (and prior to the start of the first practicum placements), all faculty who taught, supervised, or mentored 1st year students during the year to that point will convene to review student progress and to evaluate each student's readiness for practicum.
 The Director of Academic Affairs and Director of Clinical Training will co-chair the meeting.
-Students for whom remediation plans was implemented following the first review meeting will have their progress in meeting the terms of the remediation plan evaluated.
+Students for whom remediation plans were implemented following the first review meeting will have their progress in meeting the terms of the remediation plan evaluated.
 For students who met the terms of their remediation plans, no further action(s) will be taken, and they will be so notified in writing.
-For those who did not satisfy all remediation terms, or who developed additional problems, will again be referred to a remediation committee.
-Students evidencing problems for the first time will be referred to a remediation committee in a manner identical to that for students evidencing problems at the end of the first semester.
-Students identified as not being ready to start practicum training will be so notified in writing, and if their problems are judged to be remediable, they will be referred to a remediation committee for the development of a written remediation plan.
+Those who did not satisfy all remediation terms, or who developed additional problems, will again meet again with the Directors of Clinical Training in a manner identical to that for students evidencing problems at the end of the first semester.
+Students identified as not being ready to start practicum training will be so notified in writing, and if their problems are judged to be remediable, a written remediation plan will be developed.